Wondering what to include on your packing list for Europe? Don’t worry. Packing for Europe doesn’t have to be as overwhelming as it seems.

 Passport – Let’s be clear: You can purchase almost any other item on this list after landing, but – if you forget your passport – you won’t even get off the ground.
 Having your passport is the most important thing on this entire list.
 To get to Europe, you’ll need a valid passport, preferably one that doesn’t expire for at least another six months.
 If you don’t have a valid passport (or your passport is nearing its expiration date), you should apply for a new passport at least ten weeks before your trip.
 Processing a new passport usually takes several weeks, so this should give you plenty of buffer room before you go.
 Once you receive your passport, make two copies of the photo page just in case you lose your passport while traveling – one to carry with you and one to leave at home with a friend or relative.
 For rush orders, you can also try a service like TravelVisa Pro (get 5% off using the link and code TVP5).
 They are expensive, but – in an emergency – you can get your passport in as little as 8 hours.

 Credit Card – In my opinion, the best way to travel with money is by using a credit card whenever possible.
 It’s easier to carry, there’s no paper money to worry about, and – if it gets lost or stolen – you can simply call and cancel your card instead of losing the money.
 Be sure to get a good travel rewards card that doesn’t charge foreign transaction fees.
 Earn a signup bonus before booking the trip and you may be able to get your flights or hotels for free.
-Our favorite travel rewards card for beginners is the Chase Sapphire Preferred.
+The Chase Sapphire Preferred offers great benefits and no foreign transaction fees, which helps make it our favorite card for beginners.
 Follow the link to learn why it should be the first rewards card in your wallet.

 ATM Card – Even though I prefer using a credit card, the fact is that many European businesses still require you to pay in cash.
 Rather than carrying hundreds in cash with you, simply bring your ATM card and grab some cash from a machine once you’re there.
 (Important Note: Before you leave, don’t forget to let your bank know your travel dates or your card could get declined.)